DGBAT/digibyte-wiki/guides/run-full-node.md

 When the time for upgrade comes, stop the `digibyted.service`, download and decompress the new release, delete and re-create the symbolic link pointing to the new DigiByte directory and start the `digibyted.service`.

-# Raspberry Pi 4
+# Raspberry Pi

+> You can also use [DigiNode Tools](https://diginode.tools/) to setup and manage a DigiByte Node on a Raspberry Pi.
+{.is-info}

-> It's always recommended to have active fan cooling on your Raspberry Pi 4.
+> A Raspberry Pi 4 or later is required.
+Raspberry Pi 3 and older are not supported.
+It's always recommended to have active fan cooling on the Raspberry Pi.
 {.is-info}